Maxello1/KnowledgeClock/README.md

 - Digging
 - Husbandry

-More Skills/Knowledges will be added when more info about them is available.
+More Skills/Knowledges will be added when more info about them is available and if the mod is allowed to be used on the Spifftopia Server (Awaiting reply from Spifftopia Staff).